 January 8th 2007 – All the conflict in the Middle East is caused by mysterious portals of dark energy that “lands there easily, and it likes to hang out”. [source]

-So Pam begins to muse about the cause of the conflict in the Middle East.
+Pam begins to muse about the cause of the conflict in the Middle East.
 How does she research and educate herself on thousands of years of political oppression, religious extremism, atrocities, oppression, ignorance, etc.?
 Does she take a history class?
 Go to the library?
-Speak with people that have immigrated away from the Middle East?
+Speak with people that have migrated away from the Middle East?

 I remembered a conversation from a couple years ago with one of my clients.
 That was when I first became aware there are “portals” for dark energy on the planet.
 Some might call dark energy “Satan” or an “opposing force”.
 The dark is the opposite of the light or love.
 Dark is heavy, evil, based in fear.
 Think of dark portals as a place where the really extreme forces congregate.
 There they find other like minded extreme forces.